Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 Are there free blogging platforms?

 Yes, but they are very limited.
-You won't be able to customize the look & feel of your site very much, you won't own your site, and you most likely won't be able to monetize your site.
+You won't be able to customize the look & feel of your site very much, you won't own your site, and you most likely won't be able to monetize your site either.

 Since this post is about starting a blog that makes money, I won't go too in-depth into free blogging platforms.
-However, if you want to create a free blog just to see how you like blogging or to test out your niche, you can do so on Medium.com.
+However, if you want to create a free blog just to see how you like blogging or to test out your niche, I recommend starting on Medium.com.

 Just keep in mind that if you ever want to switch from a free platform to a paid platform, you'll have to go through the hassle of transferring all your articles over.